ykim362/mkl-dnn/README.md

 This release is a technical preview with functionality necessary to accelerate bleeding edge image recognition topologies, including Cifar*, AlexNet*, VGG*, GoogleNet* and ResNet*.
+In addition, this release include functionality necessary to accelerate recurrent neural network architectures, by far including LSTM.
 As with any technical preview, APIs may change in future updates.

 ## License
 Intel MKL-DNN is licensed under